HealthNewsReview.org only reviews news stories and news releases that include a claim of efficacy about:

 Our review criteria consist of 10 different elements that we think all health care news stories about interventions should include.
+(A slightly modified list of criteria are used in reviewing health care news releases.)
 We think these criteria address the basic issues that consumers need to know in order to develop informed opinions about these interventions – and how/whether they matter in their lives.
 In some cases, it may be impossible or unreasonable for a story to address some of our criteria, in which case we’ll say so in our comments.
 We may rate certain such criteria as not applicable in some cases.

 Each of the criteria are at least partially influenced by, and appear in, the following seminal publications:

-A multi-disciplinary team of reviewers from journalism, medicine, health services research, public health and patient perspectives assesses the quality of the stories using a standardized rating system.
-Stories are graded and critiques are published on this website.
+A multi-disciplinary team of reviewers from journalism, medicine, health services research, public health and patient perspectives assesses the quality of the stories and news releases using a standardized rating system.
+Stories and news releases are graded and critiques are published on this website.
 Two or three different reviewers evaluate each story.
 Hundreds of years of experience are represented on this team of expert reviewers.

 Read more about our reviewers.